sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 # Boundary testing

 Off-by-one mistakes are a common cause for bugs in software systems.
-As developers, we have all made mistakes such as using a > where it had to be a >=.
+As developers, we have all made mistakes such as using a "greater than" operator (`>`) where it had to be a "greater than or equal" operator (`>=`).
-Interestingly, programs with such a bug tend to work well for most of the provided inputs;
-it fails, however, when the input is "near the boundary of condition".
+Interestingly, programs with such a bug tend to work well for most of the provided inputs.
+They fail, however, when the input is "near the boundary of condition".

-In this chapter, we explore **boundary testing** techniques often occur because of the lack of boundary testing.
+In this chapter, we explore **boundary testing** techniques.

 ## Boundaries in between classes/partitions